edmondscommerce/edmondscommerce.github.io/source/_posts/2015-03-02-getting-rid-of-the-chain-of-quoted-replies-in-gmail.markdown

 Becomes a small "Hover to expand" box

 {% img /assets/2015-03-02-GmailQuote2.png %}

+Viewing it in the scrollable box

+{% img /assets/2015-03-02-GmailQuote3.png %}

 These styles work at the date of publication, but obviously Google might change the classes used for these.